 Home Safety – What Every Parent Needs To Know

-Whether you have a baby, toddler or young child in the home, taking preventive measures to avoid accidents can ensure the safety and wellbeing of your children.
+Whether you have a baby, toddler or young child in the home, taking preventive measures to avoid accidents can ensure home safety and the wellbeing of your children.
 Home injuries are a leading source of accidental death for children, so it’s important that you always supervise your kids and keep your home safe.

 - Remove small items to prevent your child from swallowing and choking on them.